 - Protect County revenue sources Many County programs are at risk due to the instability of State and Federal funding.
 The Board of Supervisors supports efforts to sustain funding enabling continuation of critical programs for Mono County's constituents. - 2.
-Encourage regulation relief/reform Mono County applauds California's efforts to protect the environment, the Board supports efforts to achieve responsible regulation relief in the following areas: - a.
+Encourage regulation relief/reform Mono County applauds California's efforts to protect the environment.
+The Board supports efforts to achieve responsible regulation relief in the following areas: - a.
 Provide regulatory relief for solid waste operations - i.
 Continue to provide regulatory relief to rural jurisdictions from statewide solid waste and recycling mandates when recycling infrastructure does not yet exist and causes significant transportation costs and emissions. - ii.
 Provide regulatory relief from recycling and diversion mandates for waste that originates on Federal and Los Angeles Department of Water and Power (LADWP) lands.
 Large-scale projects and activities on those lands can dramatically impact the County's diversion rate while circumventing the County's regulatory authority. - iii.
 Provide funding for the siting and development of recycling infrastructure, and/or develop policies within state agencies such as Caltrans for the re-use of materials (glass cullet, wood chips) when generated in rural areas. - b.
 Support CARB compliance legislation Support legislation regarding California Air Resources Board (CARB) compliance to assist rural counties with the costs associated with State mandated compliance. - c.
-Support environmental processing legislation Support legislation that streamlines environmental processing, including the application of certain urban exemptions under the California Environmental Quality Act (CEQA) to rural communities. - 3.
-Natural Resources, Public Lands and Agriculture - a.
-Support sustainable funding for State parks Continue to support measures to sustain our State parks, and the roads that access them, for the continued enjoyment of visitors and residents.
-Closure or underfunding of these parks would result in a significant negative economic impact on our County as tourism is one of our most important economic drivers.
+Support environmental processing legislation Support legislation that streamlines environmental processing, including the application of certain urban exemptions under the California Environmental Quality Act (CEQA) to rural communities. - d.
+Support regulation of short-term rental online platforms Online short-term rental platforms are unregulated, leaving accountability and compliance issues to local jurisdictions.
+Mono County urges the legislature to support regulation of short-term rentals to ensure an even playing field with traditional commercial lodging, require accountability, provide for tax collection, and support compliance at the state and local levels.